Cwantic/Documentation/Loads/Structure/index.md

 After selection, the choice becomes the **current load case type**.

+>**External cases** is visible only if there is at least one linked study and one or more links between piping nodes and structure nodes.

 ## 1. Edition

 For all cases, you can **create**, **modify** or **remove** a selected case :